Dr Carrie Kollias MD FRCSC FRACS

-Dr Carrie Kollias MD FRCSC FRACS** > > Dr. Carrie Kollias is a Canadian Orthopaedic Surgeon who specializes in Paediatric Orthopaedics and > Adult Limb Deformity.
-She completed her undergraduate degree at University of Alberta, followed by > Medical School and Orthopedic Residency at University of Calgary.
-She then went on to complete > fellowships in Paediatric Orthopedics and combined Adult/Paediatric Limb Reconstruction (Limb > Deformity) in Melbourne, Australia through Royal Children’s Hospital and various adult centres, > where she acquired expertise in limb lengthening and deformity correction using Taylor Spatial Frame > as well as other devices.
-Carrie was the first surgeon in Canada to perform a leg lengthening using > the ‘Precice’ lengthening nail (remote controlled) in 2014. > > A Q&A with Author Dr. Carrie Kollias > > Why did you write Maria’s Marvelous Bones? > > I got the idea for Maria’s Marvelous Bones nearly ten years ago when I was an orthopaedic trainee. > Thousands of kids get fractures every year and I thought knowing what happens next would comfort > them.
-As I now have my own kids, I also wanted to write a book that explained the science behind > bone healing.
-Most children’s books about the body are quite dry and uninteresting to young readers, > but my book draws them in through a narrative and educates them with accurate and age-appropriate > information. > > Gender and ethnic diversity within the healthcare professions is also a passion of mine.
-Orthopaedic > surgery is the least diverse of all medical specialties.
-In the USA, only 6.1% of orthopaedic > surgeons are women, and even less are visible minorities.
-In Maria’s Marvelous Bones, the triage > nurse is male and the orthopaedic surgeon is a visible minority female.
-I hope that kids from all > cultural and social demographics will read this book and set their sights on whatever career they > wish.
+Dr. Carrie Kollias is an Orthopaedic Surgeon and award-winning children’s book author who lives in Melbourne, Australia.
+She completed her undergraduate degree at University of Alberta, followed by Medical School and Orthopedic training at University of Calgary.
+She then went on to complete fellowships in Paediatric Orthopedics and combined Adult/Paediatric Limb Reconstruction (Limb Deformity) in Melbourne, Australia through Royal Children’s Hospital and various adult centres, where she acquired expertise in limb lengthening and deformity correction using Taylor Spatial Frame as well as other devices.
+Carrie was the first surgeon in Canada to perform a leg lengthening using the ‘Precice’ lengthening nail (remote controlled) in 2014.

+A Q&A with Author Dr. Carrie Kollias

+Why did you write Maria’s Marvelous Bones?

+I got the idea for Maria’s Marvelous Bones nearly ten years ago when I was an orthopaedic trainee.
+Thousands of kids get fractures every year and I thought knowing what happens next would comfort them.
+As I now have my own kids, I also wanted to write a book that explained the science behind bone healing.
+Most children’s books about the body are quite dry and uninteresting to young readers, but my book draws them in through a narrative and educates them with accurate and age-appropriate information.

+Gender and ethnic diversity within the healthcare professions is also a passion of mine.
+Orthopaedic surgery is the least diverse of all medical specialties.
+In the USA, only 6.1% of orthopaedic surgeons are women, and even less are visible minorities.
+In Maria’s Marvelous Bones, the triage nurse is male and the orthopaedic surgeon is a visible minority female.
+I hope that kids from all cultural and social demographics will read this book and set their sights on whatever career they wish.
 Maybe I will even get to work with one of them someday as a future orthopaedic colleague!